 ISS provides the Bank with a regularly updated positive list.
-The minimum requirement for the inclusion of issuers on ISS's positive list is that, based on the information available to ISS, they do not meet any of the sustainability-related exclusion criteria that have been defined for investment strategies where the Bank uses the positive list provided by ISS for guidance
+The minimum requirement for the inclusion of issuers on ISS's positive list is that, based on the information available to ISS, they do not meet any of the sustainability-related exclusion criteria that have been defined for investment strategies where the Bank uses the positive list provided by ISS for guidance (as explained in more detail above under c) 'Environmental or social characteristics of the financial product').

-Deutsche Bank Vermögensmandat uses criteria defined by Institutional Shareholder Services Germany AG (formerly oekom research AG) for guidance
+The Bank uses the latest positive list as guidance when selecting bonds and equities uses criteria defined by Institutional Shareholder Services Germany AG (formerly oekom research AG) for guidance h) Data sources and processing